Why Vegas believes Alabama is historically great

 "Alabama's point spread is inflated every week by four or five points.
 It's not really the true number," Golden Nugget sportsbook director Tony Miller told ESPN.
 "That's why we're not getting any sharp action.
 It's all public accumulation (from straight wagers, teasers and parlays)."

 "It just shows you how good their talent level must be ...
-You look at these (popular) NBA teams like the Warriors and Cavs, if you just blindly bet against them, you'll probably win money," Salmons said.
+You look at these [popular] NBA teams like the Warriors and Cavs, if you just blindly bet against them, you'll probably win money," Salmons said.
 "Alabama is somehow beating expectations, which is pretty tough, because you would think all the value is on the dog because the spreads are just so high."

 Professional bettors did correctly fade Alabama last weekend, when it failed to cover for the first time this season.
 The inflated line made a difference, as Texas A&M scored the fourth quarter's only touchdown to lose by 22 points and cover as 25-point underdogs.
-It was the highest point spread involving ranked teams over the last five years and the largest line in Saban's career, when facing a ranked team.
+It was the highest point spread involving ranked teams over the past five years and the largest line in Saban's career when facing a ranked team.

 This weekend, Alabama is favored by 48.5 points over Louisiana-Lafayette, which will be the largest point spread between FBS schools over the past five years.
 "It's a little tricky because Saban is a gentleman and doesn't intentionally run up scores like certain other coaches," Salmons said.
 "If you tell them they need to score 130 points, they could do it."